 The principal driver is the primary driver of the vehicle who plans on driving the car most of the time.

-Insurance coverage that pays for damages to the property for others involved in an accident besides the driver.
+Property damage liability coverage pays for damages to the property for others involved in an accident besides the driver.
 It also pays for court costs if you are sued for damages suffered in an accident.

 Rental reimbursement coverage details the amount you can spend on a rental car if you lose the use of your vehicle due to an accident.
 A limited amount, this coverage usually goes along with comprehensive and collision coverage.